-In 1931, a devastating hurricane struck the colony of Belize, worsening the effects of widespread unemployment caused by the Great Depression.
+In 1931, a devastating hurricane struck the colony of Belize, worsening the effects of widespread unemployment during the Great Depression.

 In 1931, an unnamed hurricane destroyed over two-thirds of the buildings in Belize City and killed more than 1,000 people.